jjenkov/pde-pdl-specification/pde-specification.md

 Remember, all integers, floats etc. are encoded using little endian encoding, meaning the least significant byte of the number is the first byte in the sequence.

+    # PDE fields that consists of only 1 byte
     00            # A boolean null field
     01            # A boolean true field
     02            # A boolean false field

+    # PDE fields that consists of 1 type code byte and N value bytes
     04   A3       # A positive integer field with a 1 byte value
     05   A3 0E    # A positive integer field with a 2 byte value - little endian encoded ( => 0EA3 => 3747 in decimal)

+    # PDE field that consists of
     29   00 01   XX XX XX XX ...    # A bytes field with 2 length bytes (0 and 1 in little endian
                                     # => 0100 as hex number => 256 in decimal) and the XX'es
                                     # represents the value bytes (there should be 256 in total